FOREX-Dollar resumes slide as stock markets tentatively pick up

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Iain Withers, Additional reporting by Tom Westbrook in Singapore, Editing by Catherine Evans)
+(Reporting by Iain Withers, Additional reporting by Sujata Rao in London and Tom Westbrook in Singapore, Editing by Catherine Evans and Bernadette Baum)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.